 The GDPR privacy laws came into force in May 2018.
 If you're new to the GDPR, we've got some reading resources at the bottom of this post.

 In this guide, I'm going to focus on how Joomla is dealing with the GDPR.
-The main privacy improvements arrived in Joomla 3.9.
-The Joomla team have developed several new extensions to help you protect the privacy of your users.
+The Joomla team have developed several extensions to help you protect the privacy of your users.

 What are the new Joomla privacy features?

 The Joomla team created several new features in response to the GDPR: